-Why have biologists overlooked the existence of the first editor – the one that eliminates the enormously large number of random combinations of nucleotides that are the equivalent of genetic gibberish or noise?
-I believe there are two reasons: first, because biologists study almost exclusively the genetic combinations that are contained in viable, living organisms; and second, I doubt many biologists have bothered to calculate the very large numbers of possible combinations of nucleotides in genes and organisms.
+Why have biologists overlooked the existence of the first editor – the one that eliminates the enormously large number of random combinations of nucleotides that are the equivalent of gibberish or noise?
+I believe there are two reasons: first, because geneticists generally spend their time studying the genetic combinations that are contained in viable, living organisms; and second, I doubt that many geneticists, or evolutionists in general, have bothered to calculate the very large numbers of possible combinations of nucleotides in genes and organisms.
 Consequently, they confound the two editors together, by assuming that, on its own, natural selection is capable of eliminating all the very many genetic combinations that would not have given rise to viable, living forms of life.

-Once a particular sequence of nucleotides is set down, then this eliminates all the many other possible combinations of that length; it also limits the possible changes that the sequence can incur in the future.
-However, this does not resolve the question we are considering, which is, “Of all the enormous number of possible combinations, how was a random process able to generate those nucleotide sequences in organisms’ genes that give rise to viable, living organisms – not once but many times in the case of different genes – when there was only enough time to try an infinitesimally small portion of all the possible combinations?”
+Once a particular sequence of nucleotides is set down, then this eliminates all the many other possible combinations of that length in that particular instance; it also limits the possible changes that the sequence can incur in the future.
+However, this does not resolve the question we are considering, which is, “Given the truly enormous number of possible combinations, the vast majority of which combinations would not yield a successful result, how was a random process able to generate those nucleotide sequences in organisms’ genes that give rise to viable, living organisms – not once but a huge number of times in the case of different genes and different species of organisms – when there was only enough time to try an infinitesimally small portion of all the possible combinations?”

-Prior to Life’s existence, the likelihoods that the four nucleotides would arise, that they would combine in various sequences, and that the useful sequences would be preserved and reproduced are determined by the laws of chemistry, and not by the laws of biology, since biological laws apply only to living organisms.
-We can ask, then, given the laws of chemistry, what the probabilities of each of these occurrences are – of nucleotides arising randomly and combining randomly in a liquid environment, and how long these random combinations would remain intact given other factors like temperature variations due to the Earth’s rotation, radiation from the Sun, the existence of other chemical compounds with which the nucleotides might react, and so on.
+Prior to Life’s existence, the probabilities that the four nucleotides would arise, that they would combine in various sequences, and that the useful sequences would be preserved and reproduced are determined by the laws of chemistry, and not by the laws of biology, since biological laws apply only to living organisms.
+We can ask, then, given the laws of chemistry, what the probabilities of each of these occurrences are – of nucleotides arising randomly in large numbers and combining randomly in a liquid environment, and how long these random combinations would remain intact given other factors like temperature variations due to the Earth’s rotation, radiation from the Sun, the existence of other elements or chemical compounds with which the nucleotides might react and change, and so on.

 We arrive, then, at the following rough demarcation: the processes of mutation and natural selection, along with the variation that exists within different species, allows for the diversification, or adaptive radiation, of the original species into a wide variety of similar but slightly different species, as is illustrated by the many different species of bats, bees, butterflies, finches, whales, lemurs, flies, frogs, snakes, trees, flowering plants, or mushrooms that exist.
-Moreover, in many cases, these processes enable organisms to adapt to the particular features of their environment, both living and non-living.
-However, it is unlikely that these natural processes can account for major changes that are visible in the fossil record, some examples being the development of sexual reproduction; the development of terrestrial animals from aquatic animals; the development of flying mammals (bats) from non-flying mammals, the development of aquatic mammals (cetaceans) from non-aquatic mammals, and, more recently, the development of an intelligent species (human beings) that is capable of understanding the workings of the Universe from mammals that did not possess this capacity.
-For these major changes are probably due to divine intervention in the development of Life on Earth.
+Moreover, in many cases, these processes enable organisms to adapt to the particular features, both living and non-living, of their environment.
+However, it is highly unlikely that these natural processes can account for the major changes that are visible in the fossil record, such as the development of sexual reproduction, the development of terrestrial animals from aquatic animals, the development of flying mammals (bats) from non-flying mammals, the development of aquatic mammals (cetaceans) from non-aquatic mammals, and, more recently, the development of an intelligent species (human beings) that is capable of understanding the workings of the Universe from mammals that did not possess this capacity.
+For all of these major changes are almost certainly due to divine intervention in the development of Life on Earth.